 Figure 9-1 shows the overall decision accuracy for science by grade level.
-More details on decision accuracy and consistency (DAC) are provided in Appendix I. Table I-1 in Appendix I includes overall accuracy and consistency indices, along with kappa.
-Accuracy and consistency values conditional on performance level are also provided in Table I-1.
+More details on decision accuracy and consistency (DAC) are provided in Appendix J. Table J-1 in Appendix J includes overall accuracy and consistency indices, along with kappa.
+Accuracy and consistency values conditional on performance level are also provided in Table J-1.
 For these calculations, the denominator is the proportion of students associated with a given performance level.
-Following is an example from Table I-1, looking at Level 1 for grade 5 for scale form 1.
+Following is an example from Table J-1, looking at Level 1 for grade 5 for scale form 1.

 - The conditional accuracy value was 0.84.
-This indicates that among the students whose true scale scores placed them in Level 1, 84% would be expected to be in this same level again when categorized according to their observed scale scores. - The consistency value was 0.76.
-This indicates that among the students whose observed scale scores placed them in Level 1, 76% would be expected to be in this same level again if a second parallel test form were used.
+This indicates that among the students whose true scale scores placed them in Level 1, 84% would be expected to be in this same level again when categorized according to their observed scale scores. - The consistency value was 0.77.
+This indicates that among the students whose observed scale scores placed them in Level 1, 77% would be expected to be in this same level again if a second parallel test form were used.

 For some testing situations, the greatest concern may be decisions regarding level thresholds.
-For example, in testing done for the Every Student Succeeds Act (ESSA) accountability purpose, the primary concern is distinguishing between students who are proficient and those and those who are not yet proficient.
-Table I-2 in Appendix I provides accuracy and consistency estimates at each cutpoint, as well as false positive and false negative decision rates.
+For example, in testing done for the Every Student Succeeds Act (ESSA) accountability purpose, the primary concern is distinguishing between students who are proficient and those who are not yet proficient.
+Table J-2 in Appendix J provides accuracy and consistency estimates at each cutpoint, as well as false positive and false negative decision rates.
 A false positive rate is the proportion of students whose observed scores were above the cut and whose true scores were below the cut.
-A false negative rate is the proportion of students whose observed scores were above the cut and whose true scores were below the cut and whose true scores were above true scores were below the cut and whose true scores were above true scores were below the cut and whose true scores were above true scores were below the cut and whose true scores were above true scores were below the cut and whose true scores were above true scores were above the cut.
+A false negative rate is the proportion of students whose observed scores were below the cut and whose true scores were above the cut.